For treatment of scar tissue, adhesions and the emotional processing of your trauma

 Even though the work is very gentle, the cosmetic effect and the functional changes can be profound.

 You can read some of Sharon’s case study examples which demonstrate the type of results that can be generated by treatment.

 - A “cotton wool” or “foggy” feeling around the scar

 - A sense that the scarred area does not belong to the body

 - A sense of dread at touching the scar

 - ‘Valleys’, ‘ravines’ or ‘ridges’ where scar tissue is hardened

-How old does a scar have to be?
+How old does a scar need to be?

 I specialise in helping with recovery post breast cancer surgery.
 Clients often come to me with a feeling of “tightness” across the chest and around the ribcage.
-If DIEP reconstructive surgery has been undergone this feeling often extends into the abdomen.
+If you’ve had DIEP reconstructive surgery, this feeling often extends into the abdomen.
 Scar therapy can help loosen and release tight scar tissue to reduce this discomfort.